pravega/pravega/documentation/src/docs/controller-service.md

 - _Cache properties of a Stream in the Stream object_.

+The cache can contain both mutable and immutable values.
+Immutable values, by definition are not a problem.
+For mutable values, we have introduced a notion of [Operation Context](#operation-context) and for each new operation, which ensures that during an operation we lazily load latest value of entities into the cache and then use them for all computations within that [Operation's context](#operation-context).

 #### Operation Context
  At the start of any new operation, we create a context for this operation.
-The creation of a new operation context invalidates the cached entities for a Stream and each entity is lazily retrieved from the store whenever requested.
+The creation of a new operation context invalidates all mutable cached entities for a Stream and each entity is lazily retrieved from the store whenever requested.
 If a value is updated during the course of the operation, it is again invalidated in the cache so that other concurrent read/update operations on the Stream get the new value for their subsequent steps.